dgroomes/stackoverflow-look-back/README.md

       "this is for a popup script".
 Sometimes I say, "this is for the web page and nothing else", but really it can be for a popup script too because a popup script has its own web page (sort of... it has a page-like thing...).
 * [x] DONE Create a `BackendWiring` abstraction similar to `PageWiring`
+* [x] DONE The web-extension-framework and rpc-framework should be migrated to their own repo.
+I will be very happy when I can remove all of that code from this repo and focus again on the Look Back Tool features!
+    * DONE Add code to a new repo: <https://github.com/dgroomes/web-extension-framework>
+    * DONE Delete the now redundant framework code
+    * DONE Depend on the new code as a Git sub-module

 ## Background